E-boi/Jonnathan-bot/README.md

 ## Config example

-Take out `.example` of `config.json.example`.
+Make a file in the root folder named `config.json`.
 And add your bot token. it should look something like this

 ```json
 {